SugiraVinc/MainPrototype/README.md

 4. Review dates and meeting time.
 5. Sign Up for the upcoming meetings.
 6. Select to join the WhatsApp Group or not

+...

+## Art Room

+**steps**

+1. Click on the artroom button
+2. View the content
+    - Poetry
+    - Drawings
+    - Music
+    - Podcast
+3. Do you want to upload content?
+    - *Yes*
+        - upload from computer or Google Drive
+        - Notification msg "Your upload is in review, we will get back to you shortly."
+    - *No*
+        - Redirect on the artroom

+...

+## Book An Appointment

+**Steps**

+1. Click the Book Appointment button
+2. Select appointment options
+    - In-person
+    - Virtual
+3. Navigate through the service providers
+4. Book the appointment on a calendar
+5. Set automatic reminder.

+...

+## Self-screen
+**Steps**

+1. Click on Self-screening button
+2. Select screening options:
+    - General screening
+    /hjhkhk/